Nomad housing: practical options for every budget

 Flexibility

 Visa rules and travel plans change.
 Housing that allows flexible stays without strict contracts is often the safest choice.
+Many platforms now offer free cancellation up to 7-14 days before check-in.

-Nomads today have access to many online platforms that make booking easier.
+Nomads today have access to many online platforms that make booking easier:

 • Airbnb for short-term rentals with negotiation options